 These configurations make it possible to locate the HF part near the antennas, which is essential for links above GHz.
 In the transmission chain, amplifiers must be added to bring the HF signal to the desired level as well as filtering to ensure that unwanted lines are not emitted.
 The SDR of the reception chain can be either an RF Hack, an RTL-SDR or a Pluto depending on the frequency band you want to cover.
 Not all RTL-SDR models cover the same band.
 The transmission reception is carried out in full-duplex which is essential during satellite connection to hear the return of its own signal.

 The “Orange Pi” are processors similar to the Raspberry Pi running under the Armbian or Debian Operating System.
 In 2020 I used the Orange Pi One Plus, now in 2021 the Orange Pi Zero 2 also offers a 64-bit / 4-core processor, but also an ethernet or WiFi connection.
 They serve as a web server and perform radio signal processing.
+In all the configurations presented above, you can use an Orange Pi One Plus or the recent Orange Pi Zero 2.

 Example Transceiver QO-100